nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 # Finding relevant log entries with a correlation ID

-Since GitLab 11.6, a unique tracking ID, known as the "correlation ID" has been logged by the GitLab instance for most requests.
+Since GitLab 11.6, a unique request tracking ID, known as the "correlation ID" has been logged by the GitLab instance for most requests.
+Each individual request to GitLab gets its own correlation ID, which then gets logged in each GitLab component's logs for that request.
 This makes it easier to trace behavior in a distributed system.
 Without this ID it can be difficult or impossible to match correlating log entries.